Rage Reigns Down

 “Alert!
 Alert!
 This is not a drill!
 Michael, report to the control center, alert!!!”

 Michael could always remember the woman in the box.
-He knew he knew her from somewhere, from some place, perhaps even from some time.
 But who was she?
 He could never remember who she was.
-Why did he know her?
-Where did he know her from?
+He knew that he knew her from somewhere, from some place, perhaps even from some time.
+But how did he know her and where did he know her from?
 And where was she now?

 “Alert!
 Alert!
 This is not a drill!
 Michael, report to the control center, alert!!!”

 But was she really at the bottom of the ocean?
 How could that be so?
-There was no way she could be and yet Michael could clearly remember the cyclic nature of the ocean’s undertow.
+There was no way she could be and yet Michael could clearly remember her there… he always remembered the cyclic nature of the ocean’s undertow.

 This woman was in a metal box; in a cold, dreary metal prison box at the bottom of the ocean.
 She must be a metaphor for something.
 But for what?